Hell Drivers: Critical reception

 The Monthly Film Bulletin wrote: "This extraordinary film may interest future historians for its description of road haulage and masculine social behaviour in the mid-twentieth century; perhaps fortunately, however, it is so unconvincing in every respect that even the most gullible could not accept it as a representative picture of either.
 There are some good individual acting performances, but the film, though produced with efficiency and assurance, is disagreeable and occasionally vicious."

 Variety said: "Hell Drivers is a slab of unabashed melodrama. [...]
 Endfield’s direction is straightforward and conventional, but some of the speed sequences provide some tingling thrills.
 Acting is adequate, but uninspired.
 Baker gives a forceful performance of restrained strength and Herbert Lom has some neat moments as his Italian buddy.
 Patrick McGoohan gives an exaggerated study as the villain."

 Time Out wrote: "Energetic and violent trucking thriller marked by the raw, angry edge of the best of blacklist victim Endfield's Hollywood work, and by his appreciation [...] of the markedly out-of-the-mainstream talent of Stanley Baker."

 Filmink called it "terrific".
 Leslie Halliwell opined: "Absurd, violent, hilarious and constantly surprising melodrama with the silliest of premises backed by a good cast and well-handled thrill sequences".

 In British Sound Films David Quinlan wrote that the film was "rough, tough stuff; basically unconvincing perhaps, but still a good thriller".

 Reviewing for Empire, Kim Newman said "Hell Drivers is a rare British crime film with the blazing excitement and working-class grit of the best American hardboiled thrillers. [...]
 Lom overdoes it somewhat as the sentimental Italian obviously doomed to become a plot sacrifice, but the rest of the hairy-knuckled blokes are spot on."

 In The New York Times Dave Kehr said the film "achieves an intensity of action and an existential resonance comparable to The Wages of Fear."

 Home media

 In 2007 Network Distributing released the film on DVD in an anamorphically enhanced ratio of 1.77:1.
 A little of the original 1.96:1 VistaVision (wide-frame) image is cropped at the sides, just noticeable in a few shots.
 The DVD featured commentary by sound assistant Harry Fairbairn and journalist Andrew Robertson, and extras including Look in on Hell Drivers.
+The DVD also contains the 1974 television film Who Killed Lamb?, which is another film that starred Stanley Baker.
 On 20 March 2017, Network issued a Blu-ray with the film restored by the BFI, and the same extras as the DVD.